-Wild Macaws of South America
+The Wild Macaws of South America

-Harold Armitage, Mamhilad, Pontypool, Wales, UK
+By Harold Armitage Mamhilad, Pontypool, Wales, UK.

-y wife is a parrot nut in general and a macaw nut in particular.
-Through watching too much television this led to the idea that it would be nice to see macaws in the wild.
-It's possible to go on expensive eco-tours however, for us poor people, my previous experience had shown that one can travel anywhere in the world for half the price independently.
-This is especially true of third world countries where macaws are to be found, what's missing is the detailed information about where to go.
-Our own "thing" was macaws and South America, however what follows applies to whatever birds your interest is in.
+y wife is a parrot nut in general and a macaw particular. . nut in Through watching too much television this led to the idea that it would be nice to see macaws in the wild.
+It is possible to go on expensive ecotours.
+However, for us poor people, my previous experience had shown that one can travel anywhere in the world for half the price independently.
+This is especially true of third world countries where macaws are to be found.
+What's missing is the detailed information about where to go.
+Our own "thing" was macaws and South America, however what follows applies to whatever birds or countries that catch your interest.

-Basic information about the range of macaws an be found in such tomes as Forshaw's Parrots of the World however this is pretty general and can be out of date.
+Basic information about the range of macaws can be found in such tomes as Forshaw's Parrots of the World, however, this is pretty general and can be out of date.

 So how is it possible to arrange one's own personal trip?
 Having established the range of the particular macaw in question the next thing is to view the internet for further and more up to date detail.
 Also to be found on the internet these days are the websites of local tour operators who can fix it for you to see exactly what you want.
-Usually they can be cross questioned by Email.
-The local tour operators almost invariably speak English, the actual guide's English is more debatable.
+Usually they can be cross-questioned by Email.
+The local tour operators almost invariably speak English - the actual guide's English is more debatable.
 Few speak no English, all are anxious to improve their English by talking to you.
 Often you may end up with a team of guides all with different tasks (I have had up to four, ranging from cooks to mechanics, drivers, pilots, woodcraft experts, bird experts, etc.)

-I use the Lonely Planet travel guides, which list ecotour operators and give some idea of their performance.
-A recommendation in the LP guide counts for a lot, the tour operators are anxious to please.
-I have yet to be let down by one recommended in this guide.
+I use the Lonely Planet travel guides, which list eco-tour operators and give some idea of their performance.
+A recommendation in the LP guide counts for a lot.
+The tour operators are anxious to please, I have yet to be let down by one recommended in this guide.
 The Lonely Planet readership is very active in sending in amendments to the editors.
-The expensive eco-tour operators invariably use these same local operators, you get the same thing for a lot less money, I'm a great believer in cutting out the middle man!
+The expensive eco-tour operators invariably use these same local operators so, in effect, you get the same thing for a lot less money.
+I'm a great believer in cutting out the middle man!